 The closer a molecule is to retinoic acid, the more powerful the effects.
 Unlike retinol, retinyl & aldehydes, HPR does not require enzymatic conversion to exert retinoid-like effects, hence all the fuss.

 Is HPR better than retinol?

 To date (as of 2021), there are limited papers on HPR vs retinol vs vehicle.
-Most papers* suggest that HPR is better than retinol, with clinical outcomes comparable to prescription retinoids with less side effects such as skin irritation & redness.
+Most papers* suggest that HPR is better than retinol, with clinical outcomes comparable to prescription retinoids like tretinoin with less side effects such as skin irritation & redness.

 *Papers-research undertaken by L’Oreal.
 Papers that show efficacy in acne use a formulation of HPR in combination with retinol.
 The latest research has demonstrated a good clearance with antibacterials coupled with HPR, retinol & salicylic acid 0.5%.